CBC and CGI Workshop Registration

 Who should attend?

-Anyone with keen interest and desire to develop Genome Assembly skills.
+Anyone with interest in ChIP-Seq and/or ATAC-Seq methods.
 Prior course participants have included faculty, post docs, grad students, advanced undergraduates, staff, and industry researchers.

 What are the prerequisites?